Blogger U Review: Beware the Bloggers Pitching the Path to Prosperity and Traffic.

 Let’s be entirely honest about the business model of most blogs.
 Most blogs exist to promote affiliate products, as such most reviews are a bit of a shame.

-I am not sure if other niche blogs work this way, but in the personal finance space, the prevailing business model is as follows.
+I am not sure if other niche blogs work this way, but for most personal finance blogs, the prevailing business model is as follows.

 1. Generate traffic as your proof of concept as quickly as possible

 3. Use said traffic growth to sell traffic boosting affiliate problems

 I have yet to be dissuaded from the notion that most income reports and traffic reports are nothing more than affiliate marketing spam camouflaged as full discourse.

 Now, I am not suggesting that Blogger U may not have worked in generating traffic.
 All I’m saying is, the information is available for free.
 Last time I check, free doesn’t pay a commission, so don’t hold your breath waiting for reviews saying the program isn’t worth the cost.

 Again, you can network with all those same bloggers for… you guessed it, Free!